imagej/imagej.github.io/_pages/plugins/trackmate/index.md

 ### For developers

 -   [Scripting TrackMate](/plugins/trackmate/scripting) shows how to do tracking using a scripting language, *e.g.* from the Fiji [Script Editor](/scripting/script-editor).
 These example scripts will show you how to use TrackMate as a library and familiarize yourself with the API.
+-   In scripts, all detectors and trackers are configured in the `Settings` object using a `Map` (e.g. in Java) or a `dict` (e.g. in Python).
+You need to know the keys of the dictionnary for each detector and tracker, and the type of values they accept.
+All the keys of the known detectors and trackers are documented [in this page](/plugins/trackmate/trackmate-detectors-trackers-keys).
 -   [Using TrackMate from MATLAB](/plugins/trackmate/using-from-matlab) shows how to use [MATLAB](/scripting/matlab) as a scripting language for TrackMate, and benefit from [MATLAB](/scripting/matlab) facilities.

 But the really interesting part for developers is the ability to extend TrackMate.